wa1tnr/camelforth-rp2040-b-MS-U/README.md

 > Begin forwarded message:

-> Date: Mon, 14 Nov 2022 15:03:24 +0000
+&gt; Date: Mon, 14 Nov 2022 15:03:24 +0000

-> From: D.V.
+&gt; From: D.V.

-> Subject: [CamelForth] Camelforth for Pico
+&gt; Subject: [CamelForth] Camelforth for Pico

-> Wondering whether the implementor will continue to develop the Pico implementation and/or 'entertain' questions about the implementation.
+>&gt; Wondering whether the implementor will continue to develop the Pico implementation and/or 'entertain' questions about the implementation.

-> I didn't see any contact information on this site or the 'github' material.
+>&gt; I didn't see any contact information on this site or the 'github' material.
 Thank you!

-The one open issue already invites contact through the issue mechanism.
+The one open [issue](https://github.com/wa1tnr/camelforth-rp2040-b-MS-U/issues/2) already invites contact through the issue mechanism.

 Work is only done on this repository when a specific operational difficulty arises, such as an update to pico-sdk that changes